AdwoaAgyeiwaa/Beginner-SQL-Codes/Data_Cleaning_in_SQL.md

 FROM
  table
 ```
-The "CONCAT()" command adds stings together to create new text strings that can be used as unique keys.
+The `CONCAT()` command adds stings together to create new text strings that can be used as unique keys.

 ### Cleaning Misspelt Strings
 ```